halomanlodestar/LoginTest/README.md

 ## Known Issues

 `1. ` For now, you can only login with latest saved user id, program can't read older ones right now.

-`2. ` Hadn't updated since last decade
+`2. ` Hadn't updated since last decade.

 > Coded in VScode